neo-project/docs/docs/en-us/develop/network/private-chain/solo.md

 # Build a private chain with one node

 Neo-CLI supports generating blocks without consensus nodes, which means you can set up a private chain with one node.
-To simplify the process, you can directly download the project [Neo-Private-Net]( https://github.com/neo-ngd/NEO-Private-Net) to run the private chain quickly.
+To simplify the process, you can directly download the project [neo-express](https://github.com/neo-project/neo-express) to run the private chain quickly.

 Alternatively, you can build a private chain with one node from scratch, which will be elaborated in the following sections.